suzannenie/the-loop-blog/_posts/2020-05-26-cargopants.markdown

   - Maddy
 ---

-'ve invested in some cargos.
+I've invested in some cargos.
 Classic olive green.
 Please ignore the cringey picture I was excited.
 All I can say is that at least its not jeans.